 Riveting the Facings

+When riveting the facings to the cushion segments, special locating fixtures should be used to project the segments from any possible damage.
 It is equally important to ensure that the facings are riveted correctly and accurately tight enough that they will not work loose and at the same time not too tight because it will cause the plate to buckle due to expansion through heat.

+All Repco clutch plates are individually tested on a special machine to ensure that the runout on facings is kept within specified limits; ensures shudder free clutch operation.
 On the testing machine, the facings are first compressed by a ram that exerts a force equal to the total force of the cover assembly pressure springs; and then released a specified distance, as determined by the vehicle manufacturer if the clutch plate is not out of alignment and the segments have the right amount of cushion, the plate will turn freely.
 IT the plate does not tum freely it is rejected.

 Thus you came to know about all different parts of a Single Plate Clutch and their functions and drawbacks.
 Through intense experiments, we can completely eliminate the problems and issues that affect the performance of the Single Plate Clutch.